Code-Moss/I-Heart-New-Vegas-Mossy-Cut/main.md

 	<summary>Click to expand</summary>

 03-02-2022
 - Moved the additional NVSE bug fixes, Pip-Boy related mods, and the additional LOD resources, into the main guide.
+Now only one FNVLODGen Output is provided as a result.
+- Moved FNVLODGen instructions to the bottom of **Finishing Touches**, as it's the only thing that's entirely optional about that section.
 - Updated **Desert Natural Weathers** installation instructions (Visuals).
 - Re-added **B42 Melee Bash** (Gameplay).
 - Added **Accurate NASA Stars** (Visuals).